MooersLab/pymolsnips/README.md

 Users can create nested subfolders for groups of related snippets.
 The clippings are selected via the pulldown labeled `C` (circled).
 The folders of clippings are stored in `~/Library/Application\ Support/BBEdit/Clippings`.
-You will need to add [this](https://github.com/MooersLab/pymolsnips/tree/master/bbeditpymolsnips) snippets folder to to your BBEdit clippings.
+You will need to add [this](https://github.com/MooersLab/pymolsnips/tree/master/bbeditpymolsnips) snippets folder to your BBEdit clippings.

 To do this, enter: